Image Credit: grace-kobe.com

 - Balanced Housing Approach - Diverse range of housing options from single-family homes to mid/high-rise apartments

-In contrast, Seishin South operates under a specific District Plan with more restrictive zoning than typical Japanese areas, divided into:
+In contrast, Seishinminami operates under a specific District Plan with more restrictive zoning than typical Japanese areas, divided into:

 - Center Districts - Administrative, commercial, and cultural facilities